less-lab-uva/CS4501-Fall2022/labs/lab1_new.md

 # The Robotic Operating System

 In this class, we are going to be using the Robotic Operating System ([ROS](http://wiki.ros.org/ROS/Introduction)).
-ROS is a sophisticated and open source framework of software libraries, simulators, and development tools that help us to more quickly and effectively build robot systems.
+ROS is a sophisticated and open source framework of software libraries, simulators, and development tools that help us to quickly and effectively build robot systems.
 Why are we learning ROS?
 Well, ROS has become the de-facto standard for the robotics community and is one of the enablers of the current robotic revolution, so what we learn in this class (a small portion of ROS) will be valuable regardless of what direction your future takes you.
-Other reason to use ROS is that you will join an active community that constantly invents new robots (in the hundreds), provides new packages to cover the latest emerging algorithms and paradigms, and give us tons of documentation, answers, and support (thousands of contributors!).
+Another reason to use ROS is that you will join an active community that constantly invents new robots (in the hundreds), provides new packages to cover the latest emerging algorithms and paradigms, and give us tons of documentation, answers, and support (thousands of contributors!).
 Take a look at the wide range of robots that use ROS below (or the [whole list](https://robots.ros.org)):

 <div class="columns is-centered">
     <div class="column is-3">